microsoft/qsharp-language/Specifications/QIR/Callables.md

 expected argument tuple; specifically, it can't tell if an inner tuple is the result of an application of `Controlled` or just part of the base signature.

-### Implementing Lambdas, Partial Application and Currying
+### Implementing Lambdas, Partial Application. and Currying

 The language-specific compiler should generate a new top-level callable of the appropriate type with implementation provided by the anonymous body of the lambda;